pravega/pravega/documentation/src/docs/getting-started.md

 dependencies will be pulled from maven central.

 **Note:** The samples can also use a locally compiled version of Pravega.
-For more information, please see the [README](../../../README.md)note on maven publishing.
+For more information, please see the [README](../../../README.md) note on maven publishing.

 **Download the Pravega-Samples git repo**